National Bahá’í Review/Issue 78/Text

 Instructor in Construction of Village Water Supplies.
 Qualifications required: Qualified artisan carpenter or plumber with experience in the following: handling plastic and steel pipes; construction of small rock weirs and water catchment devices; installation of windmills and hydraulic rams; elementary surveying.

-tradesman carpenter with background and experience consistent with duties; ability to communicate effectively with trainees age 16—20 with academic background not exceeding primary education and having only basic understanding of English. /
+Instructor in Bridge and Wharf Maintenance Construction.
+Qualifications required: Qualified tradesman carpenter with background and experience consistent with duties; ability to communicate effectively with trainees age 16-20 with academic background not exceeding primary education and having only basic understanding of English.

 Roads Maintenance Instructor.
 2 openings.
-Qualifications required: Licensed operator of earth moving equipment; practical experience in road construction and maintenance at foreman level; ability to communicate effectively with trainees age l6-20 with academic background not exceeding primary education and having only basic understanding of English.
+Qualifications required: Licensed operator of earth moving equipment; practical experience in road construction and maintenance at foreman level; ability to communicate effectively with trainees age 16-20 with academic background not exceeding primary education and having only basic understanding of English.

-Opportunities in West Africa People with skill and some experience in any of the occupations listed below can often qualify for employment in West African countries, if they can go to the country and apply in person: auto mechanics, plumbers, refrigeration specialists, carpenters, mining engineers.
+People with skill and some experience in any of the occupations listed below can often qualify for employment in West African countries, if they can go to the country and apply in person: auto mechanics, plumbers, refrigeration specialists, carpenters, mining engineers.

 Securing the job may take several months, hence the applicant must be prepared to support himself while searching for the position.